 You may also find inspiration in this Plant Decor in Living Room Book Nook post.

-A bar cart can double as a coffee or hot cocoa station, a plant stand, a nightstand, or even a unique side table in the living room.
-Its mobility makes it perfect for small-space or multipurpose styling.
+A bar cart can double as a coffee station, dessert display, hot cocoa bar, breakfast buffet, or even a chic side table in your living room.

 How would you style your antique bar cart?